English as an Additional Language (EAL)

 Using first language to support pupils' learning and social well-being

-The appropriate use of pupils’ first languages in the classroom can be beneficial to pupils’ attainment, even when they have been learning English for several years and have acquired fluency/proficiency in their use of “everyday” English.
+In the classroom, the appropriate use of pupils’ first languages (L1) can be beneficial to pupils’ attainment, even when they have been learning English for several years and have acquired fluency/proficiency in their use of “everyday” English (BICS).
 Engagement with, and access to, the curriculum can be improved if a pupil’s first language is appropriately supported.
-Teachers need to be clear about when and why pupils are being asked to use their first languages to support their learning to ensure that the maximum benefit is derived from it.
+Teachers need to be clear about when and why pupils are being asked to use their first languages to support their learning to ensure that the maximum benefit is derived from this practice.

 Pupils should be encouraged to use their first language in lessons when: